essdot/js-lessons/doc/variables.md

 ## Hoisting

-Javascript has a feature called "hoisting".
+JavaScript has a feature called "hoisting".
 What it means is the JS runtime will silently rearrange the code that you write, putting `var` declarations at the very top of every function, before any other code runs within the function.

 If you think "the JS engine silently rewrites your code" sounds like a recipe for bugs, you are correct!
 This feature is somewhat dangerous, and it often trips up JS developers.